 Chih-Hsiang "Jason" Yang, a postdoctoral scholar at the University of Southern California who led the study while earning his doctorate at Penn State, said the results suggest a simple way for people to boost their wellbeing throughout the day.

 "It can be difficult to ask people to spend a lot of time doing a moderate or vigorous activity by going to the gym or out for a run, especially if they feel stressed," Yang said.
-"But if they don't need to change their everyday behavior, and can instead try to change their state of mind by becoming more mindful, they can probably see this beneficial effect.
+"But if they don't need to change their everyday behaviour, and can instead try to change their state of mind by becoming more mindful, they can probably see this beneficial effect.
 You don't need to exert a lot of extra effort in order to improve your wellbeing by being more mindful while you're moving around."

 David Conroy, professor of kinesiology at Penn State, also said the findings -- recently published in the journal Psychology of Sports and Exercise -- could help people who are not able to engage in strenuous exercise.